0xASTRA/0xASTRA/README.md

   - Low-level system manipulation and stealth techniques.

 - **Programming**
-  - Proficient in C, Python, and Assembly for low-level and systems programming.
+  - Skilled in C, Python, and Assembly for low-level and systems programming.

 ---